awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/canceling-a-job.md

    1. Under the **Status** dropdown list, choose **Pause**\.

 1. In the left navigation pane of the console, choose **Jobs**\.

-1. In the **Recent jobs** pane, from the **Status** dropdown list, choose **Submitted** to filter your list of jobs to just those that you can cancel\.

-   To view more details about a job to determine whether it's the one that you want to cancel, choose the job ID\.

 1. From the **Recent jobs** pane, choose the job that you want to cancel by choosing the radio button next to it\.